Nybrogade 20: 17th century

+Simon Hechkier

 The property was home to 25 residents in four households at the 1787 census.
 Simon Hechkier, an official (mægler) at the Customs House, resided in the building with his wife Johanne Levin Moses Marboe, their six children (aged six to 20).
 Maren Eppesen, a widow, resided in the building with her daughter Anne Sofie Fransen (dancer) and one maid.
 Per Madsen Vollerup, a shoemaker and former fireman, resided in the building with his wife Else Marie Mads Datter and their three children (aged five and five to 11).
 Andres Pedersen Bierring, a royal lackey, resided in the building with his wife Giertru Sølvermand, their four children (aged two to nine), a poor nine-year-old boy that they had adopted, one maid and one lodger.

-19th century

-The property was later acquired by businessman (kommisionær) Simon Marcus Hechschier.
-His property was home to four households at the 1801 census.
-The owner resided in the building with his wife Gunilde Hechschierm their 19-year-old daughter Lise Hechschier and one maid.
+Simon Marcus Hechschier's property was home to four households at the 1801 census.
+The owner resided in the building with his wife Gunilde Hechschier, their 19-year-old daughter Lise Hechschier and one maid.
 Andreas Engberg, a ship captain, resided in the building with his wife Ane Cathrine Alling. their 19-year-old son Jacob Engberg, one maid and one lodger.
 Ole Lauritzen, a clerk, resided in the building with his wife Birgitte Marie Eller, two-year-old daughter Eva Cathrine Lauritzen and one maid.
 Johan Carl Folmer and Helene Marie Schulz resided in the building with one maid and one lodger.

 The building was again listed as No. 18 in the new cadastre of 1806 and belonged to merchant Simon Hechscher at that time.

+1840 census

 The property was home to a total of 12 residents at the 1840 census.
 Susanne Meyn, widow of royal building inspector C. Meyn, resided with three daughters on the ground floor.
 Major General Carl Erich Sames's orphaned children Carl Wilhelm Johan von Sames and Caroline Jacobine Johanne von Sames resided on the first floor with their governess Hanne Dorothea Melbye.
 Sophie Frederikke Thomsen, widow of lieutenant C. F. Thomsen. resided on the second floor.
 Adolph Theodor Holm, a clock maker's apprentice, resided on the same floor.
 Else Larsen, who was operating a tea and coffee house, occupied the basement with her daughter and a maid.